 When will I be liable to pay compensation?

-The Space Activities (Launches and Returns) Act 2018 (Cth) sets out different rules and procedures for determining liability depending on where the damage occurs.
+The Space (Launches and Returns) Act 2018 (AUS) sets out different rules and procedures for determining liability depending on where the damage occurs.

 If damage occurs on Earth or in the air: